 8. Linux or Windows: Customization

 Linux is much more customizable than Windows OS.
 In the Windows system, everything comes pre-configured and as a closed source.
 There is hardly anything that you can change as per your needs.
-There are a command shell “cmd,” still it’s not useful to make any root-level changes.
+There is a command shell “cmd,” still it’s not useful to make any root-level changes.
 Now a day, things are changing a bit with the tools of “PowerShell.”
 But that’s not enough to attract the developers’ community.

 9. Administrative Privilege and Root Access